 You can also purchase a maximum of three years of service, or “Air Time,” which can be applied against the early retirement penalty.

 Enroll at OneUSGConnect.usg.edu, click the Retirement@Work link in the Manage My Benefits section, and follow the prompts to complete your enrollment.

-You can find detailed enrollment instructions in this Retirement Plan Election Guide.
+You can find detailed enrollment instructions in this New Hire TRS Mandatory Retirement Election Enrollment Guide.